Have a question?

 How to Apply?

-Interested participants can fill and submit the online Application Form.
+Interested applicants can fill and submit the online Application Form:

-Step 2: You will receive an email with more information to be filled in, and an essay to be uploaded.
+Step 2: You will receive an email and link with more information to be filled in, and an essay to be uploaded.

-Step 3: Send the ‘Recommendation Form’ to your spiritual guide.
+Step 3: Send the ‘Recommendation Form’ to your spiritual guide/ mentor.

 Step 4: We will communicate to you on your selection based on your essay and recommendation.

-Step 5: If selected, we will communicate the payment information to you to do the needful.
+Step 5: If selected, we will communicate the payment information, to be paid per semester.

 Selection Process